sjswuitchik/summerREU2020/week2/week2_outline.md

 ## Step 2: Clean up the SAMs and convert to BAMs

 Before we can create a single file per individual, we want to convert them to BAM files and clean them up.
-We're going to do this in five steps that will be initiated by using a for loop in a slurm script.
+We're going to do this in six steps that will be initiated by using a for loop in a slurm script.
 Remember, you'll need the #SBATCH commands and module load command in your script before your for loop.

 `for file in *.sam;`
 `do`